 “In one of my interviews, I was asked the following questions:

-- What are the qualities that “you think” your collegues like in you?
+- What are the qualities that “you think” your colleagues like in you?

 - What are the traits that “you think” are disliked?

-I just wanted to know how should we answer such a question and what is the purpose of such a questions?”
+I just wanted to know how should we answer such a question and what is the purpose of such a question?”

 These are just a variation on the standard “Strengths and Weaknesses” question, couched in terms of traits, and given some appearance of objectivity by framing it around what others would say.
 You need to have given a lot of thought in advance as to what your strengths and weaknesses are, and how you would answer questions about them.

 The purpose is to get you to share things that you might not have been inclined to share otherwise, and perhaps to trip you up around the ‘dislikes’ question.
 You might share some serious weaknesses that will make my hiring decision easier.